kjolley/BIGSdb_documentation/dbase_setup.rst

 * contig_analysis_limit

   * Overrides the isolate number limit for the Contig Export plugin.
     Default: '1000'.

 * ContigExport

   * Enable contig export plugin: either 'yes' or 'no'.
-If no value is set then the plugin will not be available unless the all_plugins attribute is set to 'yes'.
 If the all_plugins attribute is set to 'yes', the contig export plugin can be disabled by setting this attribute to 'no'.

 * country_field